Wilmer Fields: Puerto Rico Baseball League

 Likewise, Fields represented a good example of a ballplayer who benefited from the opportunities created by the interdependence of Latino and black baseball.
-Competition in the Caribbean Baseball has always been passionate and intense, as Fields recalled in his autobiography My Life in the Negro Leagues: «Not every could make it down there and you better believe if you didn't produce you didn't last long.
+Competition in the Caribbean Baseball has always been passionate and intense, as Fields recalled in his autobiography My Life in the Negro Leagues: «Not everyone could make it down there and you better believe if you didn't produce you didn't last long.
 I was lucky that way».

 In addition to eight Negro league campaigns and several minor league stints after integration, Fields also played four seasons in the Puerto Rico Baseball League for the Indios de Mayagüez.
-He looked forward to supplementing his income during the winter by doing what he loved most.
+He looked forward to supplement his income during the winter by doing what he loved most.